ALib C++ Library

 2. Class Ticks for steady and monotonic time points.

-The wording "steady and monotonic" means that probes (aka time measurements) taken are never influenced by changes of the system's clock, daylight saving changes, etc. In contrast, it is always assured that the difference of two probes represents exactly the duration that passed between taking the probes.
+The wording "steady and monotonic" means that probes (aka time measurements) taken are never influenced by changes of the system's clock, daylight saving changes, etc. In contrast, it is always ensured that the difference of two probes represents exactly the duration that passed between taking the probes.

 Internally, type DateTime uses std::chrono::system_clock while type Ticks uses std::chrono::steady_clock.